Frequently Asked Questions for Sponsors

 Q. Must I pay the NC State Bar any fees for my CLE activity?
 And if so, how much are the fees?

 The answer depends on three factors: whether your organization is based in North Carolina; whether the activity will be located in North Carolina; and whether you charge attendees for participation.
-The fee is $2.25 for every CLE credit hour earned by an active member of the State Bar.
+The fee is $3.50 for every CLE credit hour earned by an active member of the State Bar.
 Sponsors based in North Carolina who charge for admission must pay the fee, regardless of where the activity is located.
 1. Sponsors based outside North Carolina who charge for admission must pay the fee if the activity is located in North Carolina.
 2. Sponsors based outside North Carolina who charge for admission are not required to pay the fee if the activity is located outside North Carolina.
 3. Sponsors, regardless of where they are based, are not required to pay the fee if they do not charge admission to the CLE activity.
 Please note: When the sponsor does not do so, the lawyer is responsible for paying the fee.
-Lawyers will receive a bill for fees after they return their Annual Report Forms each year.
+Lawyers will receive a bill for fees after they file their annual report each year.

 Q. What are the major requirements for my organization’s program?